• Skip to primary navigation

 Introducing our Platinum – The same industry leading extremely detailed and thorough pre-purchase car inspection you've come to expect from PDXinspections.
 A new Gold/Newer car inspection optimized to save our clients money who are looking at newer low mileage vehicles likely still under warranty and a Bronze/Basic budget inspection to help those looking for reassurance they're not buying a budget priced lemon.

-We now have more pre-purchase inspection choices to better serve our Vancouver used car buyers starting at only $129 all with our extensive research and a vehicle history report and often service records included!
+We now have more pre-purchase inspection choices to better serve our used car buyers starting at only $179 all with our extensive research and a vehicle history report and often service records included!

 All of our inspections start with research: vehicle history report(s) and many times service records (when available – same records that are available to companies such as Carfax) are provided immediately after booking when the VIN (Vehicle Identification Number) is provided.